weecology/lab-manual/Using-HiPerGator.md

 #PBS -l nodes=1:ppn=N_CORES_PER_NODE

 #The amount of memory that your script will require.
 This can be just a rough guess with some buffer added on.
+#8192mb is a reasonable starting value, if you're not sure and you think your script could run on a laptop.
 #PBS -l pmem=MEMORYmb

 #The length of time your script will run. again this can be a rough guess with some buffer time added.